Ansh-Kataria/Pong-/README.md

 # Pong-
 Pong Game
 A simple game built with python.
-I used Tkinter for GUI.
+For GUI I used Turtle which is a python library.